 Let's Get Started!

-In this example, we'll walk through setting up the Sync Data to Transactions Action to make a one-time migration of data into an app.
+In this example, we'll walk through setting up the Sync Data to Transactions Action to make a one-time data migration into an app.

 Add an Attachment Field for your flat file

-Before we create our Action, let's add an Attachment Field to our app where we can upload our flat file.
+Before creating our Action, add an Attachment Field to our app to upload our flat file.
 We'll name our Attachment Field File and plan to reference this in our Sync Data to Transactions Action later.

 Configure the Sync Data to Transactions Action